12.8 miles (20.6 km) No ascent.

 Soon the canal becomes unnavigable to boats (its was poorly built), and this section is quiet and teaming with wildlife with many nesting birds in the Spring

-After 5km (3 miles), you continue to follow the canal, but along a tarmac road to pass through a large marina to reach the harbours edge.
-The path detours inland past some spectacular houses before rejoining the coast.
+After 5km (3 miles), you continue to follow the canal, but along a tarmac road to pass through a large marina (for 1km) to reach the harbour's edge.
+The path detours inland (for 2km), passing some spectacular houses (i.e. no harbour views) before rejoining the coast for the remainder of the walk.
+This is the least interesting section of the walk.

 The rest of the walk follows the harbour's picturesque shoreline to West Wittering.
-Lunch is at a popular harbour-side pub, The Ship Inn, in West Ichenor.
-Its right by a slipway, and its interesting to watch boats being launched and recovered.
+Lunch is at a popular harbour-side pub, The Ship Inn, in West Itchenor.
+It's right by a slipway, and it's interesting to watch boats being launched and recovered.
 Harbour tour boats leave from a small jetty near by.
 A good spot for a picnic lunch.

-If you have a car, the second half of the walk, the harbour side part from West Ichenor onwards, and especially East Head spit itself, is by far the best part of the walk.
+Short Walk: if you have a car, the second half of the walk, the harbour side part from West Itchenor onwards, and especially East Head spit itself, is by far the best part of the walk.

 Trains from London Victoria to Chichester take 1 hour 30 mins.
 2 trains an hour.

-There are about 4 buses an hour, even in winter back from West Wittering (#52 or #53, take which ever comes first in either direction, stop is by the Old House at Home pub) to Chichester bus station. £3.50 single.
-(In 2016, a £2 after 7pm offer)
+There are about 4 buses an hour, even in winter, back from West Wittering (#52 or #53, take whichever comes first in either direction, stop is by The Old House at Home pub) to Chichester bus station. £3.60 single.
+(In 2017, with a £2 after 7pm offer)

-The Ship Inn, West Ichenor. theshipinnitchenor.co.uk 01243 512 284.
+The Ship Inn, West Itchenor (01243 512 284).
 Great location.
-Busy due to the slipway.
+Busy due to the slipway (yet very efficient).
 Real ales.
 Food orientated.
 Mixed reviews.

 Pagham Harbour and Church Norton